agusespa/cli-tools/mux/README.md

    ```sh
    chmod +x ~/.local/bin/mux
    ```
-3. Ensure template file named `template.yml` exists in `~/.config/tmuxinator/` for creating new configurations.
+3. Ensure a template file named `template.yml` exists in your tmuxinator config directory for creating new configurations.

 ## Usage
 Run the script with different flags to perform various actions: